No doubt, this topic will always generate controversies. The

 18. Rivaldo (Brazil)

-The former World footballer of the year deserves to be on any list.
 However, it is high time the 40 year old hung his boots for good.

 19. Lev Yashin (Russia)